-Harvard University’s Committee on Higher Degrees in American Studies welcomes applications from individuals affected by mass incarceration and, when deciding on applicants for admission, does not discriminate against those with criminal history.
+Harvard University’s Committee on Higher Degrees in American Studies welcomes applications from individuals affected by mass incarceration and, when recommending applicants for admission, does not discriminate against those with criminal history.

 Welcome, Prospective Students